narfpoit/talk-pwa/README.md

 # Progressive Web Apps

-It's been said that the next frontier of web development is creating web apps that are more powerful, faster to load and use, and more accessible and responsive.
-These are only a few the enhanced features of mobile development that make **progressive web apps** exciting.
+It's been said that the next frontier of web development is creating web apps that are more powerful, faster to load, faster to use, and more accessible and responsive.
+These are only a few of the enhanced features of web development that make **progressive web apps** exciting.

 ## Prerequisites

--   Basic knowledge of web development and some app development
+-   Basic knowledge of web development and mobile app development
 -   A mobile device that runs the latest version of [Google Chrome](https://www.google.com/chrome/browser/mobile/)
 -   HTML, CSS, and JavaScript